 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 This course examines the theories and practices of contemporary organizational communication.
 This course will allow the student to understand how and why organizations operate as they do.
-Upon completion of the class, the student will have a better understanding of managing people, motivating employees, managing organizational stress, developing teams or groups in organizations, making decisions in organizations, leading employees, and designing organizational jobs.
-The class will prepare the student for developing effective organizational communication skills that will lead to success in his/her career and organizational work.
+Upon completion of the course, the student will have a better understanding of managing people, motivating employees, managing organizational stress, developing teams or groups in organizations, making decisions in organizations, leading employees, and designing organizational jobs.
+The course will prepare the student for developing effective organizational communication skills that will lead to success in his/her career and organizational work.

 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview.

-The student will write a 5–6-page paper on an organizational communication topic or issue of interest to him/her, and which will then serve as the topic for his or her Research Paper.
+The student will write a 5–7-page paper on an organizational communication topic or issue of interest to him/her, and which will then serve as the topic for his or her Research Paper.
 The Literature Review will include a bibliography that cites at least 15 resources, formatted according to current APA style.

-Research Paper Presentation
+Research Paper Presentation Assignment

 Discussion: Research Paper Presentation